10 Ways to Get Out in Cricket: Dismissals Explained

 There are certain caveats regarding the LBW law which makes it the most complex of all dismissals.
 Firstly, the ball cannot pitch outside of the leg stump and if it’s judged to have been the case, the batsman should not be given out.

 The delivery must also hit in line with the stumps.
-If the ball is deemed to have struck the batsman outside of off stump and he or she is playing a shot, lbw should not be upheld.
+If the ball is deemed to have struck the batsman outside of the off stump and he or she is playing a shot, lbw should not be upheld.
 However, if the batsman is not playing a shot, LBW is permissible.
 Finally, LBW should not be given if the ball hits the bat or the batsman’s glove before striking their body.

 LBW dismissals are entirely down to the judgement of the umpire.
 A fielding team will appeal and it’s down to the umpire to make the decision.
+In the modern game, however, there is the option for the batter or the bowling side to refer any final decision to DRS.

 The figures relating to LBW laws show that 14.4% of all batters are dismissed by this method.
 It will be interesting to see if those numbers have increased since the introduction of the Decision Review System (DRS).